 Board members are permitted to take independent advice in connection with discharging their duties following an agreed protocol, at the cost of the Group.

-7. The governing body should comprise the appropriate balance of knowledge, skills, experience, diversity, and independence for it to discharge its governance role and responsibilities objectively and effectively (Composition of the governing body)
+experience, diversity, and independence for it to discharge its governance role and responsibilities objectively and effectively (Composition of the governing body).